-Examples of where an implant may be offered on the NHS rather than a more typical denture may included a medical condition such as cancer or where an accident has caused damage to the mouth, when most teeth are missing from birth, or where regular dentures cannot be worn for example allergy
+Examples of where an implant may be offered on the NHS rather than a more typical denture may include a medical condition such as cancer or where an accident has caused damage to the mouth, when most teeth are missing from birth, or where regular dentures cannot be worn for example allergy

 Why are dental implants so expensive?

 There are a number of factors that add to the overall cost of dental implants.

 Whilst a routine treatment, it requires highly skilled individuals and specialist products to complete the work and give you the replacement tooth (or teeth) you desire.

-Even in the first consultation, before you begin agree to any treatment, specialist machines such as X-Ray scanners and CT machines are required.
+Even in the first consultation, before you agree to any treatment, specialist machines such as X-Ray scanners and CT machines are required.
 Highly technical pieces of equipment, they are expensive to buy and maintain.

 Manufacturing and fitting the implant and artificial tooth takes many hours of time not only from the dentist but a team of associated professionals to deliver what you need.

-It takes years and thousands of pounds to become trained as a dentist, but even more time and money to be trained and certified in fitting implants.
+It takes years and thousands of pounds to become a qualified dentist, but even more time and money to be trained and certified in fitting implants.

 Products have to be precision-crafted, tested, revised and meet approved safety standards before they can be deemed safe for fitting in a patient’s mouth.